exonum/exonum-doc/src/advanced/consensus/consensus.md

 that led to the lock from a locked validator, if they do not have them locally (these proposals are known as *proof of lock*).

+!!! note "Example"
-**Example.** Validator A gets prevotes from validators B and C, and they do not get prevotes from each other because of the connection problems.
+    Validator A gets prevotes from validators B and C, and they do not get prevotes from each other because of the connection problems.
     Then validators B and C can request each other’s prevotes from validator A.

 Locks can be changed: if A locked on a propose and during next round all other validators locked on the next proposal, A would update its lock eventually.